mananashah007/Time-Series-Analysis/README.md

 **🤝 Let's Connect!
 Feel free to fork, star ⭐, and contribute!
-If you have any suggestions or want to collaborate, let's connect on LinkedIn or open an issue!
+If you have any suggestions or want to collaborate, let's open an issue!
 **